 Some common ways to help improve your behavioral health include practicing gratitude, getting a sufficient amount of sleep and incorporating relaxation techniques, such as deep breathing exercises, into your daily routine.
 In recent years, talk of self-care and self-love has become increasingly popular, as has talk of its potential to improve your mental well-being.
 These acts can include anything from engaging in your favorite hobby, to trying meditation, to setting a couple personal goals each day – like calling a friend and taking time to read at night.
 Another big component of the self-love movement is practicing self-forgiveness and actively limiting negative internal dialogue – two challenging but important efforts to make.
 Lastly, humans are instinctively social creatures.
 Staying connected to each other, particularly during this time of social distancing, is important.
 So, make an effort to reach out to loved ones each week via phone or video calls to catch up and check-in on one another.

 Blue KC members have access to our suite of behavioral health services called Mindful by Blue KC.
 Mindful by Blue KC is designed to provide our members with trained advocates, online therapeutic resources, virtual care, expedited access to services for members in crisis, workshops and more.
 To explore Mindful by Blue KC, visit MindfulBlueKC.com or call 833-302-MIND (6463) to speak with a Mindful Advocate who will match you with the appropriate care and services.
 A Mindful Advocate is available 24/7.
 While the year ahead may hold many uncertainties, the probability of following through with your New Year’s resolution doesn’t have to be one of them.
-Give yourself a fresh start – both physical and mental – by following these three, achievable resolutions that will have you feeling like your best self in 2021.
+Give yourself a fresh start – both physical and mental – by following these three, achievable resolutions that will have you feeling like your best self this year – and beyond.